TheViper008/AI-Powered-Interview-Simulator/README.md

+Absolutely!
+Below is your **complete `README.md`** file—fully formatted, copy-paste-ready, and including everything you've asked for: overview, features, tech stack, how it works, how to run, notes, datasets, academic context, future scope, authors, and license.

+---

 # AI-Powered Interview Simulator 🎤🤖

 An AI-driven virtual interview simulation platform that helps users prepare for interviews with personalized, real-time feedback on **grammar**, **confidence**, and **content accuracy**.